christosgalano/christosgalano.github.io/_drafts/github-security/github-security-branch-protection-rules.md

-# GitHub Branches: Protection Rules
+---
+title: "GitHub Security: Branch Protection Rules"
+excerpt: "In today's post we look at ways to protect your branches."

-> **A guide to one of GitHub's best features**
+tagline: "A guide to one of GitHub's best features"
+header:
+  overlay_color: "#24292f"
+  teaser: assets/images/github/security/github-security.webp
+categories:
+  - github
+tags:
+  - github-security
+  - github-branches
+toc: true
+related: true
+---

 ## Overview

 As an engineer, you understand the critical role of cooperation and code quality.
 However, ensuring efficient teamwork and maintaining a high standard of code can be challenging without the right tools.
-This is where GitHub’s Branch Protection Rules come into play.
+This is where GitHub's Branch Protection Rules come into play.
 By leveraging this powerful feature, you can enforce best practices, streamline your development process, and foster a culture of collaboration.

 ## What are Branch Protection Rules?